hackerjade/Ribbit/README.md

 * Guide Froggy through a perilous journey to bring him safely home.
 Play [here][game-link]!
 * Use the arrow keys ← ↑ → ↓ to avoid getting splat or drowning.
-* Avoid traffic and cross the river by jumping on logs or turtles.
+* Avoid traffic and cross the river by jumping on logs!

 [game-link]: jademcpherson.com/ribbit